Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility to transport is rated as excellent, with residents typically located 180 meters from the nearest stop.
-On average, there are 341 trips per day across all routes, which equates to approximately 92 weekly trips per individual stop.
+On average, there are about 341 trips per day across all routes, resulting in around 92 weekly trips per individual stop.

 Frequently Asked Questions - Transport